isomerpages/nlb-eyeonasia/_asean-know-overview/brunei-a-country-profile.md

 Brunei’s foreign direct investment (FDI) totalled BND1.245 billion in 2018.
 Hong Kong SAR contributed the largest share of total investment with BND902.4 million (72.5 percent) – an increase from the BND651.5 million recorded the previous year.
 The manufacturing sector was the largest recipient of FDI inflows in 2018, which amounted to BND945.6 million.[^12]

-One of the Singapore companies in Brunei is Ley Choon Group Holdings Ltd. In 2013, it received new contracts totalling BND29.6 million for the building of a flyover bridge at Jalan Gadong and Jalan Telanai and for infrastructure works involving the supply and installation of sewerage systems at Berangan, Kianggeh and Subok.[^13] In 2010, ST Engineering secured a S$66.5 million project in Brunei to design and construct a waste management facility in Sungai Paku.[^14] Greatearth Construction Pte Ltd, through its subsidiary in Brunei, Greatearth (B) Sdn Bhd, has “an extensive track record in housing and infrastructure projects”[^15]
+One of the Singapore companies in Brunei is Ley Choon Group Holdings Ltd. In 2013, it received new contracts totalling BND29.6 million for the building of a flyover bridge at Jalan Gadong and Jalan Telanai and for infrastructure works involving the supply and installation of sewerage systems at Berangan, Kianggeh and Subok.[^13] In 2010, ST Engineering secured a S$66.5 million project in Brunei to design and construct a waste management facility in Sungai Paku.[^14]

 ### **Industries**